DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/ultrasonic_theremin.rst.txt

 .. figure:: theremin_images/figure18.png
   :align: center

-  Figure 18: Pico Power-chain and the implemented method of external supply [8]_.
+  Pico Power-chain and the implemented method of external supply [8]_.

 Inputs and Outputs